smadapoosi/IKCTML/README.md

 ### Data Composition

-To maximize the applicability of our model, we sought to include the most diverse a collection of samples we could obtain.
+To maximize the applicability of our model, we included the most diverse a collection of samples we could obtain.
 We used cells from different single cell and single nucleus sequencing technologies, biopsy locations, ages, and sexes.
 A summary of our samples is shown in the table below.

 ![image](https://user-images.githubusercontent.com/77076900/114285173-18784480-9a23-11eb-9800-8bec8db82e00.png)